 The pointed end of your bit is the business end, and drill bit sets contain a range of point sizes.
-Many DIYers find that 1/16-inch to ¼-inch drill bits are sufficient for most household tasks, but if you deal with tougher drilling situations, such as construction, carpentry, or major household repairs, you’ll want to add some larger bits to the mix.
-Useful larger bit sizes include 5/16-inch, 3/8-inch, 7/16-inch and 1/2-inch.
+Many DIYers find that 1/16-inch to 1/4-inch drill bits are sufficient for most household tasks, but if you deal with tougher drilling situations, such as construction, carpentry, or major household repairs, you’ll want to add some larger bits to the mix.
+Useful larger bit sizes include 5/16-inch, 3/8-inch, 7/16-inch, and 1/2-inch.

 - Spade: Shaped something like an oar with a point in the middle, these heavy-duty bits are for drilling large holes in wood.

-- Brad-Point: Similar to a twist bit with a looser, larger twist, brad-point bits are for wood, and create large, clean holes.
+- Brad-Point: Similar to a twist bit with a looser, larger twist, brad-point bits are for wood, and they create large, clean holes.